How to Apply

 Additional Financial Aid Information

-Typical merit scholarship recipients had a cumulative undegraduate grade point average of 3.75 and above.
-Along with the grade point average minimum, students are also reviewed based on the overall strength of their application in comparison to their peers from the same department.
+- Academic merit scholarship recipients are determined based on the overall strength of their application in comparison to their peers from the same department.
 Please be aware, if you elect to submit your standardized test scores, it will not be considered for merit consideration.

 Financial Aid award letters are sent only to students who have been admitted into the program.
 Students that have provided all required information at the time of admission will receive a financial aid offer letter on or before March 15th.